Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 ### Kernel Data Interface

-While this kernel is designed for single-precision floating-point processing, the function signature indicates that data type at the interface is `int32` for both input and output.
+The kernel is designed for single‑precision floating‑point processing, but the function signature uses `int32` for both input and output.

 ```cpp
 void softmax_kernel::softmax(input_stream<int32>* in, output_stream<int32>* out)
 ```

-Each of these `int32` values represents the 32-bits of a single-precision floating-point value in IEEE 754 format.
-When used by the kernel, values are reinterpreted as floating-point for processing.
-The reason for this is that when performing AI Engine simulation, text files are used for input and output of data.
-Use of `int32` preserves all bits of the floating-point number when read from or written to a text file and allows for test vector matching at the bit level.
+Each `int32` value contains the 32-bits of a single-precision floating-point number in IEEE 754 format.
+The kernel reinterprets these values as floating-point for processing.

-Also of note is that streaming interfaces are used for input and output, which reduces latency and eliminates the need for ping pong buffers in data memory.
+Using `int32` preserves all bits of the floating-point number when reading from or writing to text files during AI Engine simulation.
+This approach enables direct bit=level comparison for test vector matching.
+Streaming interfaces handle input and output, reducing latency and eliminating the need for ping‑pong buffers in data memory.

 ### Kernel Code

-The first processing loop of the kernel is shown below.
-Note that iterators are defined for work buffers specified in data memory to hold intermediate results.
-The processing loop reads input values for softmax computation and stores them to memory while searching for the maximum input value.
+The first processing loop of the kernel appears in the following code.
+The kernel defines iterators for work buffers in data memory to store intermediate results.
+The processing loop reads input values for softmax computation, stores them in memory, and searches for the maximum input value.

 ```cpp
 // work buffers in data memory